About Us

 • What other resources are available

-Bookhaven Press LLC
+Bookhaven Press Sites:

 Site Host & Owner

 Damp’s books and web sites are based on his many years in management where he was responsible for recruitment, outreach, retention and career development.
-His 11th edition of The Book of U.S. Government Jobs presents an insider's view of what it takes to go from job hunter to hired employee, and everything in between, to improve a job hunter’s chances of landing a high-paying government job.
-Dennis expanded this site based on the research he had to do to prepare for his personal federal government retirement.
+His 11th edition of The Book of U.S. Government Jobs was awarded "Best Career” title by the Benjamin Franklin Awards Committee in 2012 and it was a Foreword Magazine finalist for “Best Career & Reference” title that same year.
+It presents an insider's view of what it takes to go from job hunter to hired employee, and everything in between, to improve a job hunter’s chances of landing a high-paying government job.

 Books by Dennis Damp: